cltl/python-for-text-analysis/README.md

 ## Planning
 The schedule for the entire course follows the same structure, illustrated below.
-Our philosophy is that programming should be taught in a hands-on manner, so we tried to reduce 'powerpoint time' to a minimum.
-Most theory is mainly taught through the notebooks, but we'll also address the major topics in class.

 Each Block will consist of three lectures.
 In the first lecture, we introduce some of the new topics.
 After this lecture, you are expected to work through the Chapters belonging to this block and start on the assignment.